digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 =============

 Interest rate swap is the type of swap that shares most similarities with a bond.
-It has two legs: one which pays a fix rate and another one which pays a floating rate at the end of every payment period.
+It has two legs: one which pays a fix rate and another one which pays a floating rate.
-The floating leg depends on a reference rate.
+These rates are paid at the end of every payment period.

-As an example we will create a swap instrument paying Libor 3M vs a 2.01% p.a. coupon with a 3M coupon period.
+As an example we will create a swap instrument paying Libor 3M vs a 2.01% p.a. with a 3M payment period.
 This example is taken from ``src/test/daml/Daml/Finance/Instrument/Swap/Test/InterestRate.daml``, where all the details are available.